 Pennsylvania African American Cemetery Stewards Network

-Preservation Pennsylvania, in collaboration with Pennsylvania Hallowed Grounds, is in the development phase for the Pennsylvania African American Cemetery Stewards Network.
-The project will be funded with a grant from the African American Cultural Heritage Action Fund, a program of the National Trust for Historic Preservation.
+The project is funded with a grant from the African American Cultural Heritage Action Fund, a program of the National Trust for Historic Preservation.
 The National Trust’s Action Fund is the largest U.S. resource dedicated to the preservation of African American historic places.
+A matching grant was provided by the 1772 Foundation.

 Preservation Pennsylvania’s $50,000 grant was awarded in the Project Planning category for development of a new statewide program to protect and preserve Pennsylvania’s African American cemeteries and burial grounds, with a pilot project offering mini-grants, technical assistance, and a toolkit for cemetery stewards.